stoplightio/elements-starter-angular/README.md

 }
 ```

-In addition, **Stoplight Elements needs Font Awesome 5** set up to display its icons.

-If you have not already, please either use a *kit* or refer to the [official documentation](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers) on installing the CSS & WebFonts via NPM.

-> **NOTE:** Having the `@fortawesome/angular-fontawesome` package installed is **not sufficient**.
-> *Elements*'s custom elements are *framework-agnostic* and do not have access to the *Angular* components.
-They expect the global Font Awesome CSS to be included on the page.

 ### Step 3 - CUSTOM_ELEMENTS_SCHEMA

 In order to use custom elements in an *Angular* application, you have to add something called the *CUSTOM_ELEMENTS_SCHEMA*.